ViktoriaPruchkovskaya/stardew-assistant/README.md

 </p>

 An AI-powered web assistant for Stardew Valley players, featuring a chat-style interface that provides contextual game information and guidance.
 Instead of spending hours browsing the official wiki, users can ask questions in natural language and get quick, relevant responses.
-## Feautres
+## Features
 - Chat interface: Natural conversation style interaction for asking game-related questions
 - Contextual information: Retrieves and analyzes information from the [official Stardew Valley wiki](https://stardewvalleywiki.com/Stardew_Valley_Wiki)
 - Multi-turn Conversations: Maintains conversation context across multiple interactions using Redis caching
 - Chats Management: Navigate through chat history and manage past conversations
 - Real-time Responses: Fast, responsive AI-powered assistance for gameplay questions
-- Apearance Management: UI automatically adapts to system preferences with the ability to manually toggle between light and dark themes
+- Appearance Management: UI automatically adapts to system preferences with the ability to manually toggle between light and dark themes
 ## How It Works
 1. **User Flow**: Users navigate to the main page and either create a new chat or select from previous conversations
 2. **Question Processing**: When a question is submitted, the server formulates chat context using cached conversation data from Redis
-3. **Wiki Integration**: The question and context are sent to MCP (Model Context Protocol), which:
+3. **Wiki Integration**: The question is processed in two complementary ways:
-    - Analyzes the topic and determines relevant Wiki pages/sections using a pre-built CSV index of all Wiki content
-    - Fetches targeted information from the official Stardew Valley Wiki
+    - **RAG (Retrieval-Augmented Generation)**: The question is embedded and semantically similar wiki article chunks are retrieved from ChromaDB, which is pre-seeded by crawling the official Stardew Valley Wiki
-    - Filters only necessary data based on the question and conversation context
-    - Maintains conversation context for follow-up questions (e.g., "Where does Penny live?" -> "What does she like?")
+    - **MCP (Model Context Protocol)**: The question and context are also sent to MCP, which analyzes the topic, formulates query and maintains conversation context for follow-up questions (e.g., "Where does Penny live?" -> "What does she like?")
 4. **Response Delivery**: The processed information is returned to the user through the chat interface
 5. **Chat Persistence**: Conversations are stored in MongoDB, with active chats cached in Redis for performance
 6. **Context Management**: To keep multi-round conversations compact and manageable, the system stores several conversation rounds and automatically summarizes them when the context size reaches the limit, maintaining conversation history while optimizing performance